You are hereTowne Square

-Registration opens at 6 a.m. on Friday, July 19, 2013.
-If you arrive earlier then this you are responsible for your own lodging.
+Registration opens at 6:30 a.m. on Friday.
+If you arrive earlier than this you are responsible for your own lodging.

 - This year MHG askes all attendees to bring their own eating utensils: plate/bowl, knife, fork, spoon and mug.
 This will help conserve resources, create less dishes for our kitchen staff and encourage personal responsiblity for ones belongings.